 В. Annual Plan Elements B.1 Revision of PHA Plan Elements. (a) Have the following PHA Plan elements been revised by the PHA since its last Annual PHA Plan submission?
-Y N Statement of Housing Needs and Strategy for Addressing Housing Needs.
-Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
-Financial Resources.
-Rent Determination.
-Homeownership Programs.
-Safety and Crime Prevention.
-Pet Policy.
-Substantial Deviation.
-Significant Amendment/Modification (b) The PHA must submit its Deconcentration Policy for Field Office Review.
-B.2 New Activities. (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
-Y N ☐ Hope VI or Choice Neighborhoods. ☐ Mixed Finance Modernization or Development. ☐ Demolition and/or Disposition. ☐ Conversion of Public Housing to Tenant Based Assistance. ☐ Conversion of Public Housing to Project-Based Assistance under RAD. ☐ Project Based Vouchers. ☐ Units with Approved Vacancies for Modernization. ☐ Other Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants). (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
+Y N Statement of Housing Needs and Strategy for Addressing Housing Needs. □ Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions. □ Financial Resources. □ Rent Determination. □ Homeownership Programs. □ Safety and Crime Prevention. □ Pet Policy. □ Substantial Deviation. □ Substantial Deviation. (b) The PHA must submit its Deconcentration Policy for Field Office Review. (c) If the PHA answered yes for any element, describe the revisions for each element below: B.2 New Activities. (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
+Y N Mixed Finance Modernization or Development.
+Mixed Finance Modernization or Development.
+Demolition and/or Disposition.
+Conversion of Public Housing to Tenant Based Assistance.
+Conversion of Public Housing to Project-Based Assistance under RAD: Project Based Vouchers.
+Units with Approved Vacancies for Modernization.
+Other Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants). (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
 For new demolition activities, describe any public housing development or portion thereof, owned by the PHA for which the PHA has applied or will apply for demolition and/or disposition approval under section 18 of the 1937 Act under the separate demolition/disposition approval process.
 If using Project-Based Vouchers (PBVs), provide the projected number of project based units and general locations, and describe how project basing would be consistent with the PHA Plan.
 B.3 Progress Report.
 Provide a description of the PHA's progress in meeting its Mission and Goals described in the PHA 5-Year Plan.
 See Attached

 B.4.
 Most Recent Fiscal Year Audit. (a) Were there any findings in the most recent FY Audit?
-Y N □ ⊠ (b) If yes, please describe: Other Document and/or Certification Requirements.
+Y N (b) If yes, please describe: Other Document and/or Certification Requirements.
 C.1 Certification Listing Policies and Programs that the PHA has Revised since Submission of its Last Annual Plan Form 50077-ST-HCV-HP, Certification of Compliance with PHA Plans and Related Regulations, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 C.2 Civil Rights Certification.
 Form 50077-ST-HCV-HP, Certification of Compliance with PHA Plans and Related Regulations, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 C.3 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) provide comments to the PHA Plan?
-Y N ⊠ □ If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
-PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.
+If yes, comments must be submitted by the PHA as an attachment to the PHA Plane PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.
 C.4 Certification by State or Local Officials.
 Form HUD 50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 D Statement of Capital Improvements .
 Required in all years for all PHAs completing this form that administer public housing and receive funding from the Capital Fund Program (CFP).
 D.1 Capital Improvements.
 Include a reference here to the most recent HUD-approved 5-Year Action Plan (HUD-50075.2) and the date that it was approved by HUD.
 Please see HUD Form 50075.2 approved by HUD on 6/09/2020